japila-books/spark-sql-internals/docs/spark-sql-JDBCOptions.md

 The minimum value is `1`

-Used exclusively when `JdbcRelationProvider` is requested to <<spark-sql-JdbcRelationProvider.md#createRelation-CreatableRelationProvider, write the rows of a structured query (a DataFrame) to a table>> through `JdbcUtils` helper object and its <<spark-sql-JdbcUtils.md#saveTable, saveTable>>.
+Used exclusively when `JdbcRelationProvider` is requested to [write the rows of a structured query (a DataFrame) to a table](spark-sql-JdbcRelationProvider.md#createRelation-CreatableRelationProvider) through `JdbcUtils` helper object and its <<spark-sql-JdbcUtils.md#saveTable, saveTable>>.

 ! createTableColumnTypes
 !
 ! [[createTableColumnTypes]]

-Used exclusively when `JdbcRelationProvider` is requested to <<spark-sql-JdbcRelationProvider.md#createRelation-CreatableRelationProvider, write the rows of a structured query (a DataFrame) to a table>> through `JdbcUtils` helper object and its <<spark-sql-JdbcUtils.md#createTable, createTable>>.
+Used exclusively when `JdbcRelationProvider` is requested to [write the rows of a structured query (a DataFrame) to a table](spark-sql-JdbcRelationProvider.md#createRelation-CreatableRelationProvider) through `JdbcUtils` helper object and its <<spark-sql-JdbcUtils.md#createTable, createTable>>.

 ! `createTableOptions`
 !
 Empty string
 ! [[createTableOptions]]

-Used exclusively when `JdbcRelationProvider` is requested to <<spark-sql-JdbcRelationProvider.md#createRelation-CreatableRelationProvider, write the rows of a structured query (a DataFrame) to a table>> through `JdbcUtils` helper object and its <<spark-sql-JdbcUtils.md#createTable, createTable>>.
+Used exclusively when `JdbcRelationProvider` is requested to [write the rows of a structured query (a DataFrame) to a table](spark-sql-JdbcRelationProvider.md#createRelation-CreatableRelationProvider) through `JdbcUtils` helper object and its <<spark-sql-JdbcUtils.md#createTable, createTable>>.

 ! `customSchema`
 ! (undefined)